QUESTION 1: Has the solution affected the perceived access to mobility in the area?

 Definitions: The combination of transport affordability, mobility poverty, accessibility poverty, and exposure to transport externalities affecting the perceived access to mobility.
-In the context of new sustainable mobility options, this sets requirements on the quality, comfort and accessibility (physical accessibility to ‘traditional’ mobility services and digital accessibility to ‘new’ mobility services supported on electronic platforms) of the implemented services.
+In the context of different mobility options, this imposes requirements on the quality, comfort, and accessibility (physical accessibility to ‘traditional’ mobility services and digital accessibility to ‘new’ mobility services supported on electronic platforms) on the services they offer.

-Examples: The solution improves the ability to use different mobility options by reducing the costs of mobility, increasing service level, or becoming more demand-responsive, removing barriers for personal mobility, or reducing the harmful effects of transportation while ensuring access to mobility options.
+Examples: The solution improves the ability to use different mobility options by reducing mobility costs, increasing service level, becoming more demand-responsive, removing barriers for personal mobility, or reducing the harmful effects of transportation while ensuring access to mobility options.
 Also, the use of less sustainable modes may be restricted in the area.

 Definitions: The strategic focus of the transport authority in enabling different business models/collaboration and opportunities for transport organizations to solve mobility needs.

 Examples: The solution added a new mobility service that the users could combine with existing services or made the combination easier than before by increasing information about the possibilities, implementing standard payment options, or perhaps by synchronizing schedules better.

 QUESTION 3: Has the solution affected the use of human-powered transport in the area?

 Definitions: The physical and mental well-being of residents in the area.
 Also, the opportunity for active mobility is used as a proxy for the quality of the public spaces, which is one aspect of the area’s attractiveness for existing and future residents.

 Examples: The solution increased the possibilities to use human-powered modes of transport by, for example adding new services, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.

 QUESTION 4: Has the solution affected the air polluting emissions of transport in the area?